lowRISC/opentitan/doc/getting_started/install_vivado/index.md

 Please note that the "WebPACK" edition __does not__ support the Xilinx Kintex 7 XC7K410T used on the CW310 board.

+For software development, Vivado is still necessary for most workflows.
+However, the (free) Lab Edition is sufficient, and it has a significantly smaller installation footprint.
+For example, Vivado's `updatemem` tool is used to splice ROM images into the bitstream, and this is included in the Lab Edition.

 ## Install Xilinx Vivado

 _**Vivado Version:** The recommendation is to use Vivado {{< tool_version "vivado" >}}._